 If the battery level is low or a battery is inserted incorrectly, the low battery icon appears on the screen and the display will power off.
 Battery life is affected by the enabled features and frequency of use.
-If not needed, the backlight can be disabled or set to AUTO mode which allows enough time to see new measurements and then will power down the backlight to prolong the battery life.
+If not needed, Bluetooth, GNSS Location and backlight features can be disabled individually to increase the battery life.
+The backlight can also be set to AUTO mode which illuminates the LCD screen when a button is pressed allowing time to view the screen then will switch off the backlight to prolong the battery life.